dire.py

 sim_kernel: callable

-Similarity kernel function to be used if 'init_embedding_type' is 'spectral', by default `None`.
+Similarity kernel function to be used if 'init' is 'spectral', by default `None`.

 pca_kernel: callable

-Kernel function to be used if 'init_embedding_type' is 'pca', by default `None`.
+Kernel function to be used if 'init' is 'pca', by default `None`.

 max_iter_layout: int